 Denmark is neighbored by Sweden to the north, the United Kingdom to the west.
 Royal Rangers was planted in Denmark in 1991.
 Handbooks, leaders' courses, and other literature were soon translated into Danish.

 Today about 90 boys and girls participate in Royal Rangers.
-The ministry Rangers has of served as a great tool to reach boys and girls for Christ.
+The ministry of Rangers has served as a great tool to reach boys and girls for Christ.